Timeular/nytta/http-client/README.md

 ## Latest release

-coming soon.
+coming soon...

 ## Requirements

-nytta http client is compiled against JDK8+ and has following required dependencies:
+nytta http client is compiled against JDK8+ and has the following required dependencies:

  - okhttp3
  - gson